ml5js/ml5-website-v02-docsify/docs/README.md

 ```

 ## Run your sketch!  {docsify-ignore}
 Now, you are ready to see the results!
 Press the run button on the top left corner of the editor.

-Move your hand in front of the webcam, and you should see a yellow circle following the tip of your index finger!
+Move your hand in front of the webcam, and you should see a yellow circle and red circle following your index finger and thumb! 🎉

 <!-- an image -->